 I was so humiliated I didn’t whether to laugh or cry.
 Me, the bigshot business lawyer.
 I had to walk away because I had nothing but the hole in a doughnut.

-Well, I did what I do really well: I got my geek on.
-My inner bookworm.
-Back to my lawyerly roots.
+So, I went out and got my geek on.
+(I do that well).
+Unleashed my inner bookworm.
 I dug into the research.
 I read everything.
 I interviewed experts.
 I talked to clients differently.
 I looked for “what’s missing?” from all the noise and information out there.
-I began to curate shiny gold nuggets that others overlooked.
-I started delving into “how I design my business so it’s not dependent on me on all the time?”
-How can I create a business that can become a cash cow … with the option to cash out BIG if I choose?
+Began to curate shiny gold nuggets that others overlooked.
+Started delving into how can I design my business so it’s not dependent on me on all the time?

 (Guess what?
 They don’t teach you any of that in law school.
 Hmmmph.).